Software Development Life Cycle (SDLC) Methodologies & Phases in Software Engineering

-After going through with all the above vital points, the Executive Decision-makers should answer those a book keypoint questions and study them carefully before proceeding with the software design and implementation process.
+After going through all the above vital points, the Executive Decision-makers should answer those book key questions and study them carefully before proceeding with the software design and implementation process.

-If you are following the Waterfall model, then the output will be a document that lists all the requirements.
-But if you are following Asal methodology, then you will get a backlog of tasks to be performed.
+If you follow the Waterfall model, the output will be a document listing all the requirements.
+But if you follow the Agile methodology, you will get a backlog of tasks.

 Architectural Design Phase

-Once the requirements are understood, software architects and developers are beginning to design the software.
-For design, the software the architect may use an architecture framework to compose in an application by utilizing the existing components, promoting reuse and standardization.
+Once the requirements are understood, software architects and developers begin designing the software.
+For the design of the software, the architect may use an architecture framework to compose an application by utilizing the existing components, promoting reuse and standardization.

-In the same manner, developers are started using some design patterns to solve the algorithm problems inconsistently.
+Similarly, developers have started using some design patterns to solve algorithm problems inconsistently.
 In the design, the phase makes a model to represent how the software application will work.
-And for that, this design phase has some key aspects which include:
+For that, this design phase has some key aspects, which include:

 - Architecture: architectures are responsible for defining the programming language, industry practice, overall design, and use of any existing template of the organization.

-- Platforms: here we are taking the consideration of the developed software that will run on which platform like Apple Android Windows version Linux.
+- Platforms: here, we are considering the developed software that will run on which platform, like Apple, Android, and Windows version Linux.

-- Programming: Here, we are defining what programming language will be used and also include the method for solving the problems and performing task applications.
+- Programming: Here, we define what programming language will be used, including the method for solving the problems and performing task applications.

 - Communication: here, we define how the application can communicate with other assets to search a central server, database, and separate instance of the application.

-- Security: hair where try to figure out how to secure the application which may include SSL certificate to the application, password protection, secure storage of files & and Secure storage of credentials.
+- Security: Here, try to figure out how to secure the application, which may include an SSL certificate to the application, password protection, and secure storage of files & and credentials.

-While taking consideration of all the points, a prototype can be prepared.
-This prototype is an earlier version of the software which demonstrates how the application will look like in the future and how it will work.
+While taking into consideration all the points, a prototype can be prepared.
+This prototype is an earlier version of the software, demonstrating how the application will look and work.

-This design and the prototype can be demonstrated in front of the stakeholders to get feedback or improve the application.
-Because making a prototype is less expensive as compared to rewrite the code to make a change in the development phase.
+This design and the prototype can be demonstrated to stakeholders to get feedback or improve the application because making a prototype is less expensive than rewriting the code to make a change in the development phase.

-The output of this phase is design documents that list all the patterns and components selected for the project.
+This phase’s output is design documents listing all the patterns and components selected for the project.

 Software Development Phase

 In this phase, the developers are started writing the code with the chosen programming language.
-If that’s a small project, then the complete system is handled by a single developer but if that’s a big project, in that case, that my broken off with several teams.
+If that’s a small project, then the complete system is handled by a single developer, but if that’s a big project, in that case, I broke off with several teams.

-If there are multiple teams are working under this project to develop the application.
-In that case, is a source code management application will be introduced which helps the developer to track the code changes.
+Suppose multiple teams are working on this project to develop the application.
+In that case, a source code management application will be introduced, which helps the developer to track the code changes.

-Depending on the software testing methodology, if you are following is a methodology, then hear the timebox is divided with sprints, or if you are following waterfall methodology, then the complete application will be delivered.
+Depending on the software testing methodology, if you are following a methodology, the timebox is divided with sprints, or if you are following a waterfall methodology, then the complete application will be delivered.

-Regardless of methodology, the development teams should produce software as quickly as possible.
-And also the business stakeholders are engaged regularly in the agile methods to ensure that the expectation are being met.
+The development teams should produce software as quickly as possible regardless of methodology.
+Also, the business stakeholders are engaged regularly in the agile methods to ensure the expectations are met.

 The output of this phase is testable and functional software.

 The testing phase is one of the crucial stages of the SDLC model.
 It is impossible to deliver a quality software product without software testing.
-The testing time has created a test plan based on the predefined software requirement.
+A test plan was created based on the predefined software requirement during the testing time.

 The test plan contains the availability of resources for testing, instructions, and assignments for testers.
 Also, the test plan includes what type of test should be conducted and which test reports should be delivered to the technical executive and decision-makers.

-In the testing phase of SDLC, the developed software is going through a variety of testing measure the quality of the product. which includes:
+In the testing phase of SDLC, the developed software goes through a variety of testing to measure the quality of the product. which includes:

 - Code quality